- Pour the water into the Instant Pot and place the steaming rack inside.

 - Have you ever roasted garlic whole?
 It’s a completely different flavor – mellow and rich.
 It turns out that pressure cooking creates that same flavor in much less time, and it pairs beautifully with rutabaga.

-- This recipe first appeared in the e-cookbook: AIP By Season as a celebration of Fall.
-It contains 100 other recipes to celebrate Spring, Summer, Fall, and Winter.
-I recommend it!
+- This recipe first appeared in an AIP community e-cookbook called AIP By Season as a celebration of Fall.
+It contains 100 other recipes to celebrate the seasons.

 Keywords: paleo, aip, gaps, wahls, whole30, instant pot mashed rutabaga